FRICODEC/WarThunder_SkinTool/README.md

 Mipmap Generator: Load images → build a single DDS with full detail levels.

 UI:
-Dark/light mode + 5 languages (English, Spanish, French, German, Chinese).
+Dark/light mode + 5 languages (English, Spanish, French, German, Chinese and Russian).

 How It Works
 Export from adobe 3d substance painter (_basecolor, _roughness, _metallic, _normal) into a folder